Exact post-selection inference, with application to the lasso: Post-selection inference in linear regression

 The benefit of this approach is that we avoid ever having to compare coefficients across two different models $M \neq M'$.

-Another way to understand conditioning on the model is to consider {\em data splitting} \citep{cox1975note}, an approach to post-selection inference that most statisticians would agree is valid.
-In data splitting, the data is divided into two halves, with one half used to select the model and the other used to conduct inference. \citet{fithian2014optimal} shows that if one accepts data splitting as valid, then one is led naturally to consider frequency properties conditional on the model, such as conditional coverage and selective type I error.
+Another way to understand conditioning on the model is to consider {\em data splitting} [\citet{cox1975note}], an approach to post-selection inference that most statisticians would agree is valid.
+In data splitting, the data is divided into two halves, with one half used to select the model and the other used to conduct inference. \citet{fithian2014optimal} argues that inferences obtained by data splitting are only valid conditional on the model that was selected on the first half of the data.
+Therefore, conditional coverage is a reasonable frequency property to require of a post-selection confidence interval.

-\item Simultaneous Coverage: It also makes sense to talk about events that are defined simultaneously over all $j \in \hat M$. \citet{berk2013posi} propose controlling the familywise error rate
+\item[2.] \textit{Simultaneous coverage}: It also makes sense to talk about events that are defined simultaneously over all $j \in\hat M$. \citet {berk2013posi} propose controlling the familywise error rate

 but this is very stringent when many predictors are involved.